d-bl/MAE-gf/docs/counting-new.md

 ### Word forming

-For example we use n = 6.
+For the examples we use n = 6.

 #### Step 1: Make basic set with proto-words, applying rule 1, 2, 3, 4 and 5